Nevskjij/bliss-autopricer/README.md

 - ✅ `files/item_list.json` - Example item list
 - ✅ `files/pricelist.json` - Example pricelist
 - ✅ All required modules in `modules/` directory

+**📦 Dependencies:**
+- All required Node.js packages are listed in `package.json`
+- `node-fetch` is included for compatibility (but uses built-in fetch when available)
+- Run `npm install` to install all dependencies automatically

 If any files are missing, re-clone the repository.